ernesto-sun/Total.HTM-Easy/README.md

 local web browser, without setting up anything.

 Note: Opening a locally stored HTML-website on file-basis in a modern web-browser can not harm your computer by definition.
-Browsers run local HTML-sides in a safe 'sandbox'.
+Browsers run local HTML-sites in a safe 'sandbox'.
 Thus, the minimal use is risk-free.

 Note: HTML and HTM are the same.
 Both are valid technical terms and valid file-extensions.
 We do prefer 'HTM' in filenames and code, and we prefer 'HTML' in natural language writing.
 Don't mind, just know: HTM and HTML is same same.